 Low Vision Care is specialized ocular care for those patients that have any level of permanent vision loss that cannot be corrected with eyeglasses, contact lenses, or surgery.
 One of the main goals of Low Vision Care is to improve the patient’s overall daily function and quality of life by maximizing the patient’s remaining vision.
 This is done with a careful vision evaluation along with an assessment of the patient’s physical abilities and desire to use available low vision devices.

-Dr. Ramsey is a specialist in Low Vision Care and has worked with low vision patients for years.
-While in optometry school, Dr. Ramsey completed a clinical rotation at the world-renowned Perkins School for the Blind.
+Dr. Kara is a specialist in Low Vision Care and has worked with low vision patients for years.
+While in optometry school, Dr. Kara completed a clinical rotation at the world-renowned Perkins School for the Blind.
 She understands the challenges faced by Low Vision patients and is up-to-date on the latest advancements in low vision devices.

 What can cause permanent vision impairment/loss?

 Permanent vision loss can be caused by a variety of factors.
 Here are some examples of non-disease related factors that can lead to vision impairment:

 - Foreign bodies or chemicals in the eye(s)